timlin0307/JS_WebSocket_Gaming_Project/README.md

 ---
 ## Problems
+- If having this problem : [An invalid form control with name='xxx' is not focusable](https://blog.csdn.net/zstkst/article/details/48677427), it means that "require" in html element inputbox causes some problmes.
 - According to this : [window.location.href doesn't redirect](https://stackoverflow.com/questions/15759020/window-location-href-doesnt-redirect), if type of inputbox is "submit", window.location.href won't work.
 We need to use type "button".
+- According to this : [How to use a function from another file using require()](https://stackoverflow.com/questions/36511508/how-to-use-a-function-from-another-file-using-require), because we didn't use module type in our project, we cannot use import/export in our js files, we need to use require()/module.export to implement module concept.
+- In order to reconnect once client gets valid token from server, we can refresh client website to update url's token by following this : [WebSocket: How to automatically reconnect after it dies](https://stackoverflow.com/questions/22431751/websocket-how-to-automatically-reconnect-after-it-dies).
+- Because of using async-await function with return value to deal with database, we can create functions in another js files by following this : [彻底搞懂 async await 的return问题](https://blog.csdn.net/clli_Chain/article/details/106412207).
+But we didn't really use this kind of function eventually as async-await functions are not used to returning values.

 ---
 ## References